Fck-r-sns/Fck-r-sns.github.io/_posts/2021-04-05-expressions.markdown

 If the new operator's priority is lower, we need to insert it higher in the tree than the current node.
 We go up in the tree until we find a node with a priority lower or equal to the new token's priority.
 We need to do it because the current node is actually an operand for the new node, so the new node becomes the parent node for the current node.

-The root node has the lowest priority, and it guarantees that this upward search will stop before it if there are no other nodes with lower priority.
+The root node has the lowest priority, and it guarantees that this upward search will stop if there are no other nodes with lower priority.

 Then we assign the inserted node to the current node pointer because we are reading its operands now.